igorskyflyer/npm-magic-string/README.md

 *Clears the accumulator.*

-Returns the current instance of MagicString.
+Returns the current instance of `MagicString`.

 ---